jpetesdev/SecurityOnion/README.md

    This can be virtualized, however, that is not how I completed my project.
 I repurposed an old PC.
    Hardware Requirements: https://docs.securityonion.net/en/2.4/hardware.html
    The critical thing is that your device needs to have two NICs: One for your standard network connection and the other as a log collection
+   From my personal experience, I would recommend at least 16GB of RAM

-4. USB for Security Onion Image
+5. USB for Security Onion Image
    SO Image: https://github.com/Security-Onion-Solutions/securityonion/blob/2.4/main/DOWNLOAD_AND_VERIFY_ISO.md
    You will make a bootable flash with the ISO just like any other OS you are trying to boot.

-5. Ethernet Cables
+6. Ethernet Cables